megasmack/bootstrap-rowequalizer/README.md

 ```

 So now if you have uneven content in your columns and have multiple column sizes, you can still clear each of them as though they’re a row.

+## Notes

+- If you need the column heights to be equal (for different background colors for example), checkout [Bootstrap ColEqualizer](https://github.com/gsmke/bootstrap-colequalizer).
+Instead of clearing "rows", it can make all of the col elements heights equal.

 ## Known Issues